-This one day course aims to help attendees identify their stakeholders; learn how to establish behavioural styles, understand the relationship between the style and their own and use this knowledge to build a strong working partnership that gets results.
+This course aims to help attendees identify their stakeholders; learn how to establish behavioural styles, understand the relationship between the style and their own, and use this knowledge to build a strong working partnership that gets results.

 By following a logical progression, through identification of stakeholders; initial contact; mapping of aims and ongoing planning, increased positive results can be achieved.

 The early identification of the key influencers will ensure that projects are well managed from the start.
-Communication can be effectively tailored to the right people so as to guarantee an easier flow of information and quicker decision making.
-In the longer term, projects will require less micro-management as all involved will have a clear understanding of progress and goals.
+Communication can be effectively tailored to the right people to guarantee an easier flow of information and quicker decision-making.
+In the longer term, projects will require less micromanagement as all involved will have a clear understanding of progress and goals.

 Using proven techniques and methods, this course will teach a full process for the best possible management of key Stakeholders.

-- Stakeholders Analysis – To get the best out of stakeholders it must be fully understood how they will fit into a project.
-Stakeholder analysis is a method of breaking down the full picture so as to identify and understand the key players.
+- Stakeholders Analysis – To get the best out of stakeholders, it must be fully understood how they will fit into a project.
+Stakeholder analysis is a method of breaking down the full picture to identify and understand the key players.